 Ecological systems have long been observed to low inherent dimensionality, forming the basis for multivariate analysis methods, such as ordination.
 Explicit quantification of this dimensionality in response to simulated forms a powerful, yet often underutilized tool to understand and predict plant compositional shifts.
 Given that human activities are influencing the global availability of many limiting resources simultaneously, response dimensionality may be used to explore whether what environmental changes have similar compositional effects, and what characteristics define species that respond consistently to multiple stressors.

-Experimental manipulations of soil resources in global grasslands have demonstrated that many systems respond to increased availability of multiple resources simultaneously.
+Experimental manipulations of soil resources in global grasslands have demonstrated that many systems are simultaneously responding to increased availability of multiple resources.
 Total community biomass often increases in response to the addition of nitrogen (N), phosphorous (P), and potassium + micronutrient (K) fertilizers (Fay et al. 2015), producing corresponding changes in species richness and composition (Harpole et al. 2016).
-Changes to community diversity and composition driven by multiple nutrient addition are theorized to be the result of reduced niche dimension, where fertilization reduces the meaningful variation in a limiting resource (Harpole et al. 2016, Harpole et al. 2008).
+Changes to community diversity and composition driven by multiple nutrient addition are theorized to be the result of reduced niche dimension, where fertilization reduces the meaningful variation in a limiting resource (Harpole et al. 2016, Harpole and Tilman 2007).
 While changes across these dimensions of resource supply are known to affect community-level attributes, effects on individual species abundances are less understood.

 Despite the multi-dimensional nature of resource limitation in these systems, species responses are likely characterized by lower dimensionality.
 Fertilization is known to shift competition for belowground resources to competition for light in grassland systems, often selecting for species with larger maximum height and greater proportional investment into above- vs. belowground biomass (Cleland et al. 2019).
 If all fertilization treatments tend to select for taller, fast-growing species, community responses may be well-captured by a single dimension of compositional change – species are distributed as a function of belowground nutrient supply, independent of nutrient identity.